-The project will focus on implementation of the Occupant Protection Planning and Strategy document, which includes a shift in direction for the program.
+The project will focus on implementation of the Occupant Protection Planning and Strategy document.
 The document outlines efforts that will be taken by the Occupant Protection Program to increase the presence of OP strategies throughout the state and inclusive of a variety of stakeholders, including fire safety professionals, law enforcement, health care professionals, child care experts, and faith-based organizations.
 The plan also includes the development of marketing strategies for OP efforts.

 Description of Budget.
-The project will fund Personnel @ \$103,340 (includes salaries and fringe benefits for one [1] occupant protection program manager and one [1] occupant protection trainer); Contractual Services @ \$610,000 (includes utilizing the services of the agency Contractor to develop, plan and implement a statewide public information and educational program focusing on the State's primary enforcement safety belt law, a statewide safety belt survey and to work with the National Highway traffic Safety Administration to conduct a Statewide Occupant Protection Assessment); Travel @ \$6,000 (includes in-state lodging, per diem, transportation, and gasoline/oil for van); and Other @ \$56,706 (includes indirect costs, postage/shipping, office supplies, telephone costs, printed materials, fifty [50] child safety seats, training materials and supplies, copy equipment rental, Enterprise Software maintenance, tort insurance and CPS Technician fees).
+The project will fund Personnel @ \$64,000 (includes salary and fringe benefits for one [1] Occupant Protection Program Manager); Contractual Services @ \$550,000 (includes utilizing the services of the agency contractor to develop, plan and implement a statewide public information and educational program focusing on the State's primary enforcement safety belt law, a statewide safety belt survey and to work with the National Highway Traffic Safety Administration to conduct a Statewide Occupant Protection Assessment); Travel @ \$1,000 (includes in-state lodging, per diem, transportation and parking); and Other @ \$29,900 (includes indirect costs, postage/shipping, office supplies, telephone costs, printed materials and supplies, copy equipment rental, Enterprise Software maintenance, tort insurance and CPS Technician fees).

-Grant Number: Name of Applicant: 2H07034 SC Department of Health and Environmental Control Project Title: Federal Recommended: Match Recommended: Total Amount Recommended: Funding Source: Buckle Up Safely South Carolina \$ 102,608 \$ -0- \$ 102,608 Section 402 Benefit: Local
+Name of Applicant: SC Department of Health and Environmental

+Control

+Project Title: Buckle Up Safely South Carolina

+Federal Recommended:\$ 135,331Match Recommended:\$ -0-Total Amount Recommended:\$ 135,331Funding Source:Section 402

 Description of Problem.
 As described in the grant application, motor vehicle crashes are the leading cause of all injury death in the United States.
-In 2004, preliminary data indicate that 1,498 children less than six years of age were injured in car crashes in South Carolina, while thirteen (13) lost their lives.
+In 2005, preliminary data indicate that 1,634 children less than six years of age were injured in car crashes in South Carolina, while fifteen (15) lost their lives.
 Proper restraining of children while riding in motor vehicles can help to reduce the number of injuries, disabilities and deaths resulting from motor vehicle crashes.
 However, statistics show that less than 15% of child safety seats currently in use are used correctly.
 There is a real need in the state and nation for training and education in child passenger safety.
 One way to do this is through the Injury Prevention Division of the South Carolina Department of Health & Environmental Control (SCDHEC) and child care providers across the state.
 Though training in child passenger safety seat use and child passenger safety issues is important for all citizens, it should be noted that children of impoverished families who are involved in the various public health systems are at great risk for being injured in motor vehicle crashes.
 Both parents and caregivers who are not adequately trained in child passenger safety issues transport these children.
 South Carolina has a large number of children served by the various public health systems, with forty-six (46) SCDHEC health departments and fortysix (46) SC Department of Social Services (SCDSS) county offices located in the state.

-There is also a shortage in the number of Child Passenger Safety (CPS) Fitting Stations located in the State and Certified Technicians available to conduct workshops and child safety seat checks.
+There is also a shortage in the number of Child Passenger Safety (CPS) Fitting Stations located in the state and certified technicians available to conduct workshops and child safety seat checks.
 Neither parents nor social services workers are adequately trained in child passenger safety.
-There is a tremendous need in the State to increase the number of CPS Fitting Stations and to provide greater access to parents and caregivers for child safety seat check events.
+There is a tremendous need in the state to increase the number of CPS Fitting Stations and to provide greater access to parents and caregivers for child safety seat check events.